cris96spa/python-repo-template/README.md

 The ultimate 2025 Python repository template.
 Simple, fast, customizable, and ready to use.

+---
+I wrote a blog post about this template!
+Check it out [here](https://giovannigiacometti.github.io/posts/python-template/)

 ## 🎯 Core Features

 ### Development Tools